adexadey/groupSix/README.md

 Step 6: Use localstorage to set the item in json form & parse it back above. line 50-52 & line 4-7.

-Step 7: Giving the page a default movie page with details().